magicloops/blog/src/content/blog/analyzing-magic-loops.md

 > Great!
 Let's give our prompt some more flexibility.

-We added a few new types to the `input` and `output` options such as "manual", "trigger", "webview", "file", and "other"
+We added a few new types to the `input` and `output` options such as "manual", "trigger", "webview", and "file."

 Additionally, let's add an `inputDesc` and `outputDesc` field to give GPT-4 the flexibility of expounding on a specific trigger or file use.